gormanm/mmtests/README.md

 MB/sec triad    14504.22 (   0.00%)    11317.26 ( -21.97%)
 ```

-If the benchmark does multiple operations --like STREAM above that checks the
+If the benchmark does multiple operations —like STREAM above that checks the
-memory throughput of four different operations-- there will be one result for
+memory throughput of four different operations— there will be one result for
 each.
 In these cases, `compare-mmtests.pl` can be used to produce an *overall*
 comparison between the benchmarks.

-This is done by taking the geometric mean ([Gmean](https://www.cs.virginia.edu/stream/)
+This is done by taking the geometric mean ([Gmean](https://www.cs.virginia.edu/stream/))
 of the results.
 The geometric mean is chosen because it has the nice property
 that the mean of ratios is equal to the ratios of the means, so we do not get
 different results depending on the order of the operations.